arminbro/generate-react-cli/readme.md

 #### Options

 You can also override the generate-react-cli default config options for one-off commands.
-So for example, let's say in one of your projects you have set **withTest** to be `true` in your generate-react-cli config file as your default.
+So for example, let's say you have set **withTest** to be `true` in your generate-react-cli config file.
 You can override it for that one-off command like this:

 ```
  npx generate-react-cli c Box --no-withTest